Rab Butler: Succession to Eden

 Butler later claimed to have been "not surprised" not to be chosen in 1957.
 In fact, he appears to have fully expected to be appointed and aroused his sister's misgivings by asking, "What shall I say in my broadcast to the nation tomorrow?"
-Heath, who brought him the news that he had not been chosen, later wrote that he appeared "utterly dumbfounded" and that for years afterwards, he was known to ask colleagues why he had been passed over.
-Heath suggests that caused a loss of confidence, which prevented him from gaining the premiership in 1963.
-The media were taken by surprise by the choice, but Butler confessed in his memoirs that there was a sizeable anti-Butler faction on the backbenches, but there was no such anti-Macmillan faction.
+Heath, who brought him the news that he had not been chosen, later wrote that Butler appeared "utterly dumbfounded" and that for years afterwards, he was known to ask colleagues why he had been passed over.
+According to Heath, Butler suffered thereafter from a lack of confidence, and this prevented him from gaining the Prime Ministry in 1963.
+The media were taken by surprise by the choice, but Butler confessed in his memoirs that whilst there was a sizeable anti-Butler faction on the backbenches, there was no such anti-Macmillan faction.
 Butler spoke bitterly the next day about "our beloved Monarch".

-Butler attributed his defeat to Macmillan's "ambience" and "connections".
-He said "savage" things to Derek Marks of the Daily Express, who protected Butler's reputation by not printing them and years later told Alistair Horne, Macmillan's biographer that he "could not understand" why he had been passed over after "picking up the pieces" after Suez.
+Later, Butler attributed his defeat to Macmillan's "ambience" and "connections".
+He said "savage" things to Derek Marks of the Daily Express, who protected Butler's reputation by not printing them; years later Marks told Sir Alistair Horne, Macmillan's biographer, that Butler simply "could not understand" why he had been passed over after "picking up the pieces" after Suez.
 Nigel Nicolson, who had conceded that "in the circumstances", Macmillan was the right choice, wrote of the "melancholy that right had not triumphed" with which Butler proposed Macmillan as leader at the party meeting on 22 January.

 In Gilmour's view, Butler did not organise a leadership campaign in 1957 because he had expected Eden to hang on until Easter or summer.
 Campbell wrote, "The succession was sewn up before Rab even realised there was a contest".
-Richard Crossman wrote in his diary (11 January), "This whole operation has been conducted from the top by a very few people with great speed and skill, so that Butler was outflanked and compelled to surrender almost as quickly as the Egyptians at Sinai".
-Brendan Bracken wrote that besides his perceived stance of pursuing Labour policies, the "audience (was) tired of" Butler who had been the heir apparent for too long, an analysis that is echoed by Campbell, who likens Macmillan's sudden emergence after a quick succession of senior jobs to that of John Major in 1989–1990 and points out that like Major, Macmillan pretended to be "right wing" to win the leadership despite having views similar to his opponent's.
+Labour's Richard Crossman wrote in his diary (11 January), "This whole operation has been conducted from the top by a very few people with great speed and skill, so that Butler was outflanked and compelled to surrender almost as quickly as the Egyptians at Sinai".
+Brendan Bracken wrote that besides Butler's record of pursuing policies similar to Labour's, the "audience (was) tired of" Butler and that he had been the heir-apparent for too long.
+This interpretation of Bracken's has since been echoed by Campbell, who likens Macmillan's sudden emergence after a quick succession of senior jobs to that of John Major in 1989–1990.
+Campbell points out that like Major, Macmillan pretended to be "right-wing" to win the leadership despite having views similar to his opponent's.